evalancaster/handson-2021-version-control/text/02_Git_Object_Model.md

     =2E+0
     -----END PGP SIGNATURE-----

-See the linkgit:git-tag[1] command to learn how to create and verify tag objects.
-(Note that linkgit:git-tag[1] can also be used to create "lightweight tags", which are not tag objects at all, but just simple references whose names begin with "refs/tags/").
+See the [git tag](https://git-scm.com/docs/git-tag) command to learn how to create and verify tag objects.
+(Note that [git tag](https://git-scm.com/docs/git-tag) can also be used to create "lightweight tags", which are not tag objects at all, but just simple references whose names begin with "refs/tags/").